Fairness in Augmented Graph Learning: A Survey: Fairness-aware Augmented Graph Learning

-GL-ML introduces new algorithmic mechanisms that fundamentally change how graph learning operates.
+AGL introduces new algorithmic mechanisms that fundamentally change how graph learning operates.
 These innovations make traditional fairness methods, originally designed for graph message-passing, ineffective.
 Fairness constraints that work well with message-passing processes cannot be directly applied to these augmented methods, as the underlying mechanisms are significantly different.
-Therefore, ensuring fairness in GL-ML requires the development of novel fairness-aware methods that are specifically designed to accommodate the new mechanisms introduced by machine learning.
-These methods must address the unique challenges posed by GL-ML, such as bias introduced by machine learning components, while maintaining or improving performance.
-Without these new methods, ensuring fairness in the context of GL-ML would remain a major challenge.
+Therefore, ensuring fairness in AGL requires the development of novel fairness-aware methods that are specifically designed to accommodate the new mechanisms introduced by ML.
+These methods must address the unique challenges posed by AGL, such as bias introduced by ML components, while maintaining or improving performance.
+Without these new methods, ensuring fairness in the context of AGL would remain a major challenge.

-These methods must extend beyond traditional fairness techniques, taking into account the unique challenges introduced by machine learning techniques, such as biases arising from model training, imbalanced data distributions, and complex interdependencies between graph structures and machine learning models.
-By advancing such methods, researchers can ensure that GL-ML models uphold fairness across various tasks, including classification, recommendation, and prediction, even as machine learning techniques reshape the foundations of graph learning.
+To unify these emerging research efforts, we define \textbf{FairGX} as a specialized class of fairness-aware augmented graph learning frameworks.
+These methods must extend beyond traditional fairness techniques by specifically addressing the unique challenges inherent in AGL.
+Such challenges include algorithmic biases arising from sophisticated model training, skewed data distributions, and the intricate interdependencies between graph topologies and ML components.
+By advancing the FairGX paradigm, researchers can ensure that AGL models uphold rigorous fairness standards across diverse downstream tasks, such as classification, recommendation, and link prediction.
+This framework remains essential even as ML augmentations fundamentally reshape the structural and functional foundations of graph learning.